cloudmesh-community/book/chapters/prg/python/python.md

 ```

 We can get the individual elements again from Generators if we do a
-for loop over new_numbers like we did previously.
+for loop over `new_numbers`, as we did previously.
 Alternatively, we
 can convert it into a list and then print it.

 ``` python